AbdulazizSha1/AbdulazizSha1/README.md

-- 👋 Hi, I’m Abdulaziz Shaheen.
+- 👋 Hi, I’m Abdulaziz Mohammed Shaheen.
 - 👀 I’m interested in IT.
 - 🌱 I’m currently learning DataBase & Web Development.
 - 💞️ I always strive to develop myself for the better.